-Certain members of the Company's Board of Directors elected to receive their annual cash retainer in shares of the Company's common stock in lieu of cash payments.
-Accordingly, the Company granted approximately 73,000 shares in the aggregate under the 2007 Plan to such members of the Board of Directors, of which approximately 40,000 shares were granted in the three months ended March 29, 2013 and approximately 33,000 shares were granted in the three months ended June 28, 2013.
+Company's common stock in lieu of cash payments.
+Accordingly, the Company granted approximately 73,000 shares in the aggregate under the 2007 Plan to such members of the Board of Directors, of which approximately 40,000 shares were granted on February 15, 2013 and approximately 33,000 shares were granted on June 17, 2013.
 All such shares vested immediately.
 The shares are reported as both "Granted" and "Vested" in the restricted stock grants table below.